Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 - VRBPAC Meeting: June 5th, 2024.

-It really comes down to four main points:
+It primarily comes down to four main points:

 1) Year-round protection without gaps (persistent immunity)